 2. Which countries have been already included in the model?

-AGMEMOD has country models included for: EU, its Member States, Bosnia and Herzegovina, Brazil, Belarus, China, Ethiopia, Ghana, Iceland, Kenya, Kazakhstan, Macedonia, Montenegro, Norway, Rwanda, Russia, Serbia, Tanzania, Ukraine, Uganda and United Kingdom.
+AGMEMOD has country models included for: EU, its Member States, Bosnia and Herzegovina, Brazil, Belarus, China, Ethiopia, Ghana, Iceland, Kenya, Kazakhstan, North Macedonia, Montenegro, Norway, Rwanda, Russia, Serbia, Tanzania, Ukraine, Uganda and the United Kingdom.

-3. What kind of results shows AGMEMOD?
+3. What kind of results does AGMEMOD produce?

 AGMEMOD is operated through its own GUI (Graphical user interface).
 AGMEMOD is solved by GAMS.
 However, input files such as data input and equation specification are set up in Excel.
 Additionally, it is possible to estimate equations with R.

 5. What is the general structure of AGMEMOD?

 AGMEMOD has its own databases and equations per country according to a general template, set up and specification between the different variables.
 The model is run jointly by running all countries (or a selection of them).

 6. What is meant by the term flexibility with respect to AGMEMOD?